purisaurabh/docker/README.md

 3. Named Volumes

--You can reference the volume by names
+- You can reference the volume by names

 - should be use in production